AmineDjeghri/awesome-os-setup/README.md

 ## 3- Dev workflow
 ### 3.1 Dev software
+#### <ins>Docker Desktop</ins> specially with WSL : you can start, stop, delete containers easily,  edit file right inside the app without the need of a terminal.
 #### <ins>Sublime Text</ins> (Free, no need to but the pro lisence):
 - Extremely lightweight (low resource usage), but still keeps around some of the more advanced features you would expect out of a top text editor.
 - Install it before installing git bash (a software that adds linux and git commands to windows).